 1. The top of the light terminal should be installed at least two meters over the area so it can protect equipment (including antennas, refrigerating towers, roofs and tanks, and such).

-2. The lightning protection devices must have their chassis grounded to the same ground near the building's entrance.
+2. The lightning protection devices should have their chassis grounded to the same ground near the building’s entrance.

 3. The primary and secondary lightning protection should be as close to the building’s entrance as possible.
 Wherever feasible, it should be mounted on the grounding plate itself.